Bestor/glimpse/README.md

 ### UI

 The UI is a simple map for displaying the events backed by leaflet.
 I would like to improve this to be a more functional UI using react to be able to browse through radio feeds/transcriptions

+# Contributing

+At the time of writing (10/2024) the contribution is very simple.
+I often push to main for fast iteration.
+Long term I'll probably use github actions to run a test suite on PRs and set up linting.
+Will promote forks for PRs.